mehmetkadriumay/osduonrp/docs/docs/install.md

 # Install :material-download:
 ## Requirements for using CI Butler and deploying CImpl locally

+!!! info "Support"
-Currently CI Butler only supports minikube with Docker.
+    Currently CI Butler only supports **minikube with Docker** and deploying on **Kubernetes wtih Docker-Desktop** (built-in kubernetes).

+    - Additionally CIButler only supports a single deployment to a kubernetes cluster.
+    - Multiple deployments to different minikubes or separated by namespaces are not supported.
+    - Using both CImpl on minikube and CImpl on Kubernetes with Docker Desktop at the same time is not currently supported.

-However in future support could be added for deploying to kubernetes directly as well as minikube in: QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, VMware Fusion/Workstation, etc.
+    However in future support could be added for namespace separation, deploying to remote kubernetes deployments, as well as minikube in: QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, VMware Fusion/Workstation, etc.

 If you're interested in one of these please open an [issue](https://community.opengroup.org/osdu/ui/cibutler/-/issues/) to request it.

 !!! info "Install Requirements for installing CImpl locally"